Biodesign Challenge 2022 Finalist: Soil Exploration Program

 99% of soil bacteria are not cultivable in labs, therefore those microbes cannot be isolated and researched in detail.
 These represents not only a great lack of understanding of the biodiversity of planet Earth, but also a huge potential to solve existential problems that humanity is facing today and in the near future.
 In a collaboration with researchers from the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL), this project focuses on improving upon the state-of-the-art in soil microbe cultivation by developing a functioning device, and further theorizing on possible applications of this technology, as well as possible approaches to involve interested citizens in the process of soil exploration.

-Students: Aurelian Ammon, Armin Aschenbrenner, Ludovica Galleani d’Agliano
+Students: Aurelian Ammon, Armin Aschenbrenner and Ludovica Galleani d’Agliano

 Course: Biodesign Challenge 2022 | MA Design Studio 1